FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

   return user
 ```

-This looks for a Django user using FusionAuth’s user_id as the username.
-If it doesn’t exist, we create it and save it to the database.
+This looks for a Django user using FusionAuth's user_id as the username.
+If it doesn't exist, we create it and save it to the database.
 Note that now in our Django application we will only keep really basic User objects, with nothing but a randomly generated ID to identify them - all sensitive PII and passwords are handled only by FusionAuth.

 We also need to build a fairly long URL to log in with FusionAuth.
 Add another helper function for this, as follows.